cjcollins-com-au/dontceasar/README.md

 in the other steps.  *Run first before other programs if you are creating new Plaintext.txt files*.

-## The point of this & why not to use other ciphers...
+## The point of this & why you should use 'proper' ciphers...

 Python, via the the decrypt.py process in this case, makes short work of frequency analysis of any text; my tests on a moderately powered 5 year old PC tend to take about 4ms to analyse a text of 160,000 characters.